jmarrr/ygonotes/Counters.md

 | :100: |  :o:  |  :o:  |  :x:  |  :o:   |  :o:  |  :o:  |  :o:  |   :x:   |  :o:  |

 ### Purrely
-Their Xyz monsters have versatile utility to setup or surprise go for one-kill so as much as possible prevent the purrely to Xyz summon.
+Prevent them to Xyz summon or Summon Noir as much as possible.

-The deck is prone for one-kill when you out Noir that is only your chance to OTK.
+They are prone for one-kill and your only chance is when you out the Noir since they have insane recovery from My Friend and Street.

-EPurrely can miss timing on their memory attachment effect so you can use speed spell 1 above card effects to block Plump getting fat for Noir or choke Hapiness OTK on their second Happy Memory attachment.
+EPurrely's second effect can miss the timing you can use fast effect to chain block Plump to prevent getting 5 materials for Noir or avoid Happiness OTK when it is trying to activate a Happy Memory after Happiness used all attack by effect on monster.

 Negating [Lily](https://yugipedia.com/wiki/Purrely_Lily) effect is more valuable than [Purrely](https://yugipedia.com/wiki/Purrely_(card)) since Purrely is not once per turn